Guapito

-Armando Mercado García (born August 27, 1981) is a Mexican luchador, or professional wrestler, who works under the ring name Guapito ("The Little Handsome One").
-He works for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrays a face (known as a técnico in lucha libre, the protagonists of professional wrestling).
-He is one of the competitors in CMLL's Micro-Estrella ("Micro-Star") division where he competes with and against other wrestlers with dwarfism.
+Armando Mercado García (born August 27, 1981) is a Mexican professional wrestler, who works under the ring name Guapito ("The Little Handsome One").
+Until 2021 he worked for the Mexican Consejo Mundial de Lucha Libre (CMLL) promotion where he portrayed a face (known as a técnico in Mexico, the protagonists of professional wrestling).
+He was one of the original competitors in CMLL's Micro-Estrella ("Micro-Star") division where he competed with and against other wrestlers with dwarfism.

 He began his career in 2006 working as the masked mascota companion Madrox, sometimes spelled Mandrox, working for AAA as part of their "Los Alienígenas" group.
 In 2007 he began working as Guapito ("The Little Handsome One"), playing a vain, self-obsessed "Guapo" character as he worked as a mascota for Shocker and Scorpio Jr. who portrayed similar characters.
 In 2017 Guapito made his debut in CMLL's Micro-Estrella division.

 Professional wrestling career

 AAA (2006–2009)

 García's first job in professional wrestling involved him playing the role of "Mandrox" (sometimes spelled "Madrox"), a masked mascota, a diminutive version of a regular-sized wrestler, for an AAA group known as "Los Alienígenas".
 The group consisted of Alliens, Mungo, and Kriptor along with Mandrox, all of whom wore alien inspired masks and bodysuits, essentially pretending to be extraterrestrial wrestlers, communicating mainly with clicking sounds.
 The group worked primarily with El Alebrije and his diminutive mascota Cuije.

 In 2007, AAA began teasing that the Los Guapos VIP group would introduce a new leader to replace Shocker, who had left AAA.
 García was introduced by AAA under the ring name "Guapito", complete with bleach blonde hair, and expensive-looking suits as the leader/mascota of Los Guapos VIP.
 Guapito and Scorpio Jr. unsuccessfully challenged Cuije and El Alebrije for the AAA Mascot Tag Team Championship on December 2, 2007.
 In 2008 most of Los Guapos VIP (Scorpio Jr., Zumbido, and Guapito) left AAA to work on the independent circuit, but Guapito returned to AAA shortly after without any explanation.
 At the 2008 Guerra de Titanes show, Guapito accompanied El Brazo for a six-man steel cage match, where the last person in the cage would get his hair shaved off.
 The match came down to El Brazo and El Elegido when Guapito entered the cage to help out.
 As Elegido climbed out, El Brazo attacked Guapito, hoping to leave the diminutive Guapito in the cage to get his hair shaved off.
 Instead Guapito was able to climb out, forcing El Brazo to be shaved bald.